mightyjens/mightyjens.github.io/content/posts/2024/scott-strike-eride.md

 ### Suspension

 I don't think you need to say much about the *Marzocchi Z2 Air*, a rock-solid, robust and relatively sensitive fork without a lot of adjustment options.
 I simply adjusted the fork exactly according to the manufacturer's instructions, which is completely sufficient for me.
+As Marzocchi is now part of Fox, half of the parts used probably come from the Fox warehouse or at least from Fox suppliers.
+If you search the internet for a fork with the best price/performance ratio for a trail bike, 90% of the time you will be recommended the Z2.

-The shock is an *X-Fusion Nude*, which is also said to lack top performance, but is very robust with sufficient power.
+The shock is an *X-Fusion Nude*, which is also said not to be the top performer, but is very robust with sufficient performance.
+I don't know if the anecdote is true, but one reads again and again that the founders of X-Fusion were annoyed by the many plastic parts other manufacturers use and therefore try to use as much metal as possible in their own products.
 I actually had to experiment a little with the pressure of the shock until I reached a comfortable damping behavior for me.

 ### Brakes